alexanderameye/linework.ameye.dev/docs/Features/Particles and Transparent Objects.md

 permalink: particles-and-transparent-objects/
 ---

+## Outlined Transparent Objects

+For transparent objects to be outlined, there are 2 options.

+**Opaque shader + alpha cutout**

+The first option is to change your shader *Surface Type* to *Opaque*, enable *Alpha Clipping* and set the *Color* to be completely transparent.
+This will make it so the mesh is invisible, but the outline is still drawn.

+**Transparent shader**

+The other option is to use a transparent shader and to set the outline queue to transparent as well.
+This queue option will be added in update 1.4.0.
+If you need this option now, contact me.

 ## Section Map + Particles

 Linework supports the combination of using particles and the usage of the section map feature available for the edge detection renderer.
 This requires some setup.